Monday, December 27, 2010

 These cases demonstrate that SCM can present with STEMI pseudoinfarction patterns.

-Takotsubo Stress Cardiomyopathy, with Echocardiogram
+Takotsubo Stress Cardiomyopathy

 Briefly, this woman without significant cardiac history went into pulmonary edema with respiratory failure.
-Her ED echo is diagnostic of apical ballooning, also known as "stress cardiomyopathy" (SCM) or "takostubo cardiomyopathy" (because the heart, with its apical ballooning, resembles the Japanese octopus trap called a "takostubo").
+Her ED echo (not shown) is diagnostic of apical ballooning, also known as "stress cardiomyopathy" (SCM) or "takostubo cardiomyopathy" (because the heart, with its apical ballooning, resembles the Japanese octopus trap called a "takostubo").
 The contraction at the base of the heart remains intact, while contraction of the distal or apex is very poor.

 Here is the first ECG after the patient became ill.